openstack/glance/doc/source/cache.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 The image cache has a configurable maximum size (the ``image_cache_max_size``
+configuration file option).
+The ``image_cache_max_size`` is an upper limit
+beyond which pruner, if running, starts cleaning the images cache.
-configuration file option.
-However, when images are successfully returned
+However, when images are successfully returned from a call to
-from a call to ``GET /images/<IMAGE_ID>``, the image cache automatically
+``GET /images/<IMAGE_ID>``, the image cache automatically writes the image
-writes the image file to its cache, regardless of whether the resulting
+file to its cache, regardless of whether the resulting write would make the
-write would make the image cache's size exceed the value of
+image cache's size exceed the value of ``image_cache_max_size``.
-``image_cache_max_size``.
-In order to keep the image cache at or below this
+In order to keep the image cache at or below this maximum cache size,
-maximum cache size, you need to run the ``glance-cache-pruner`` executable.
+you need to run the ``glance-cache-pruner`` executable.

 The recommended practice is to use ``cron`` to fire ``glance-cache-pruner``
 at a regular interval.